phonegap/phonegap-docs/docs/3-references/stockpile-app/6-results-part2.html.md

 url: references/stockpile-app/6-results-part2
 layout: subpage
 ---
-In part two you will add support for the more advanced features of the Results page, including displaying the array of results, infinite scrolling, preloading and more.
+In part two you will add support for the more advanced features of the **Results** page, including displaying the array of results, infinite scrolling, using a preloader and more.

 ## Continued UI Implementation